tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 ## Camera and Software

-Previously, this [webcam monitored my 3D printer]({{< ref "2018-01-11-3d-printing-2017" >}}).
+Previously, this webcam [monitored my 3D printer]({{< ref "2018-01-11-3d-printing-2017" >}}).
 I looked at [how OctoPrint handles video](https://octoprint.org/blog/2023/05/24/a-new-camera-stack-for-octopi/) for that, which pointed me to projects like [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer) and [camera-streamer](https://github.com/ayufan/camera-streamer).
-But OctoPrint's use-case is to either record a print start-to-finish or just show the printer's current state on-demand.
-Not ideal; I need to be alerted.
+But OctoPrint's use-case is to record a print start-to-finish or show the printer's current state on-demand.
+Not ideal; I need to know when something _happens._

 Ultimately, I stumbled on a [tutorial](https://pimylifeup.com/raspberry-pi-webcam-server/) that introduced me to [Motion](https://motion-project.github.io/), which can stream